bluenote28/prayerSMS/README.md

 dailyscripture.py - will send a random scripture verse to your number.

 dailyintentionprayer.py - will ask your to pray certain prayers for a certain intention.
-For example, "pray three out fathers for the dyying."
+For example, "pray three our fathers for the dying."

-morningoffering.py - will send you the morning offering perayer
+morningoffering.py - will send you the morning offering prayer